 • For other foreign nationals: NPR 3000 per person

-Required Documents For Manaslu Circuit Trek Permit
+Required Documents for Manaslu Circuit Trek Permit

 • 2 passport-sized photos